Biology and Health Division

 Bioengineering encompasses all in vitro diagnostic and/or analytical technologies, their application in living organisms, and biomaterials.

-Synthetic biology is a relatively new field that combines biology and engineering to design new living biological systems for diagnostic and therapeutic applications.
-The teams involved in this field include clinical teams at Montpellier University Hospital (endocrinology and diabetes, psychiatric emergency and post-emergency care, wounds and wound healing) and 31 basic research teams spread across 16 research units (BC2M, CBS, EuromovDMH, IGF, IGH, IGMM, INM, IRCM, IRIM, IRMB, LBN, Li2D, MMDN, PhyMedExp, Sys2Diag, TransVIHMI)
+Synthetic biology is a recent field that combines biology and engineering to design new living biological systems for diagnostic and therapeutic applications.
+The teams involved in this field include clinical teams at the Montpellier University Hospital (endocrinology and diabetes, psychiatric emergency and post-emergency care, wounds and wound healing) and 31 basic research teams spread across 16 research units (BC2M, CBS, EuromovDMH, IGF, IGH, IGMM, INM, IRCM, IRIM, IRMB, LBN, Li2D, MMDN, PhyMedExp, Sys2Diag, TransVIHMI)

 An e-Health chair has been established in this field within the Entreprendre Foundation at the University of Montpellier.